 In 2016, in its biggest sponsorship agreement to-date, Calvin Klein was confirmed as the lead sponsor for the North American and European of Justien Bieber's world tour.
 Bieber has appeared in the brand's advertising campaigns since 2014, and the Calvin Klein banner featured prominently during the shows.
 In 2017 and 2018, the group introduced a younger generation of ambassadors to the portfolio including Stranger Things star Millie Bobby Brown; Cindy Crawford's children Kaia and Presley Gerber; and several members of the Kardashian clan.

-PVH estimated global retail sales of the Calvin Klein brand at $9.1bn in 2017, making it the third largest designer brand globally behind Ralph Lauren and Giorgio Armani.
-Around $4.7bn of that sum is generated in North America, and $1.6bn in Europe.
+PVH estimated global retail sales of the Calvin Klein brand at $9.8bn in 2018, making it the third largest designer brand globally behind Ralph Lauren and Giorgio Armani.
+More than half that sum is generated in North America, and around 18% in Europe.
 Fragrances marketed by Coty are themselves worth around $1.4bn worldwide at retail.
-PVH's own revenues from the Calvin Klein brand totalled $3.46bn in fiscal 2017.
-Operating income was $411m.
+PVH's own revenues from the Calvin Klein brand totalled $3.73bn in fiscal 2018.
+Operating income was $378m.

 The Calvin Klein brand is partnered within PVH by Tommy Hilfiger, which designs and markets a similar range of men's and women's sportswear, jeans and childrenswear.
 Retail sales were estimated by owner PVH at $8.5bn in 2018, making it the #4 designer brand behind Ralph Lauren, Giorgio Armani and stablemate Calvin Klein.
 The largest proportion of sales - 43% - comes from Europe, with 41% from North America, 10% from Asia Pacific and 6% from Latin America.
 The company describes its own approach as "updated classics with a twist" or "spirited All-American style".
 In other words, preppy clothing in the style of Ralph Lauren, but retooled with more of an urban edge.